 The braiding technique for microbraids and box braids is similar; hair is sectioned off or "boxed" and then braided.
 The stylist teases out a few strands of hair for microbraids, but uses larger sections of hair for box braids.
-Expect to invest about 7 to 12 hours to get box braids, and 10 to 14 hours for microbraids.
+Expect to invest about seven to 12 hours to get box braids and 10 to 14 hours for microbraids.

 Box Braids with Extensions

-For fuller, longer looking box braids, synthetic or real hair extensions can be seamlessly braided in with actual hair.
-This will create long, full looking braids that are resistant to the normal wear and tear typical extensions fall victim to.
+For fuller, longer-looking box braids, synthetic or real hair extensions can be seamlessly braided in with actual hair.
+If you care for them properly, these kinds of braids are resistant to the normal wear and tear typical extensions fall victim to.

 Thick Chunky Braids

 Hair extensions are an easy way to get those thick, chunky braids that look so fashionable.
-Stylists weave hair extensions into the client's natural hair to create thick braids that can be left hanging down or swept up in a variety of styles.
+Stylists weave hair extensions into your natural hair to create full-looking braids that can be left hanging down or swept up in a variety of styles.

-For a romantic look, braid or twist ribbons into a two or three strand hair plait.
+For a quirky take on the traditional braid aesthetic, twist ribbons into a two- or three-strand hair plait.
 Start a braid and plait a few strands.
-Use a bobby pin to attach the ribbon to the top of the braid, and incorporate the ribbon as the braided or twisted strands are fashioned.
-Secure at ends by knotting the ribbon ends and securing the braids with a tiny elastic band.
+Then use a bobby pin to attach the ribbon to the top of the braid and incorporate the ribbon as the braided or twisted strands are fashioned.
+Afterwards, secure at the ends by knotting the ribbon ends and securing the braids with a tiny elastic band.

 Short Messy Braids

 Intricate twists are trendy and quickly transform hair from humdrum to sensational.
-This style is the perfect way to disguise uneven hair lengths as layered hair grows back in, and the varying braid lengths add dimension and sassy style for a unique spin on traditional braids.
+This style is the perfect way to disguise uneven hair lengths as layered hair grows back in, and the varying braid lengths add dimension for an individualistic spin on traditional braids.

 Swept Up Braids

-Add interest to any hairstyle by combining braids with a super sleek bob.
-To replicate this look, the sides and crown are braided in cornrow braid and secured with a hair barrette at the back of the crown.
-The ends are combed into a bob.
-Because there is no part in the hair, this style adds maximum volume.
+You can add interest to any hairstyle by combining braids with a super sleek bob.
+To replicate this look, request that your stylist braids your sides and crown into a cornrow and secures them with a hair barrette at the back of the crown.
+Then have your ends combed into a bob.

 Trendy Pixie Braids

-Braids don't have to be tight against the scalp.
-Individual braids that hang down and frame the face are perfect for wearing in pixie styles like this look.
+Braids don't always have to be tight against the scalp.
+In fact, individual braids that hang down and frame the face are perfect for wearing in pixie styles, like this example shows.

 Fishtail Braid Style

 Sisterlocks are micro dreadlocks that do not require the use of gel, grease or other styling product.
-They are formed using a special tool and are very versatile like micro braids.
+They produce a stable, woven framework in a certain section of hair using the hair itself, creating a neat yet full look.
+No extensions or attachments are needed, and they are formed using a special tool.

 A Multitude of Braid Options